fdbeirao/elm-lunch-and-learn/Day2/README.md

     | OnMouseLeaveCell
 ```

-Here, we have defined that an `OnMouseEnterCell` can happen, and it will have a payload of type `CellCoordinates` (that we defined above).
+Here, we have defined that an `OnMouseEnterCell` can happen in our application, and it will have a payload of type `CellCoordinates` (that we defined above).
 Also, an `OnMouseLeaveCell` can happen, and here we are being a little smart and we do not really care about what particular cell was left, because there can only be one hovered cell at any given time.

 We will now edit our `view` function to emit these messages.
 In order to represent on the result of the `view` function that we want to be "wired" to javascript events, we need to import these functions from the [`Html.Events`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html-Events) ELM package.
-Let's add this import, that already brings the `onMouseEnter` and `onMouseLeave` functions into our file:
+Let's add this import, that already brings the `onMouseEnter` and `onMouseLeave` ELM functions into our file:

 ```elm
 import Html.Events exposing (onMouseEnter, onMouseLeave)